RohitDhatrak/DS-Algo/BasicProblems/README.md

 ### Questions with edge cases
 - [Rotate A Number](https://github.com/RohitDhatrak/DS-Algo/blob/main/BasicProblems/RotateANumber.java)
   - when k is greater than no of digits
+  - when num = 0
+  - when k is negative
 - [Print Digits](https://github.com/RohitDhatrak/DS-Algo/blob/main/BasicProblems/PrintDigits.java)
   - when we have a number ending with zero/zeros